constellation-app/constellation/CoreOpenGLDisplay/src/au/gov/asd/tac/constellation/visual/opengl/docs/label-fonts-preferences.md

 ### Type Placement

-If there is more than one run, and the final run is left-to-right and ends with a type (that is, ends with "&lt;...&gt;"), the text of the type is moved to the beginning of the text.
+If there is more than one run, and the final run is left-to-right and ends with a type (that is, ends with "\<...>"), the text of the type is moved to the beginning of the text.

 ## Font Selection

 Use the Label Fonts text area in preferences to specify fonts, one per line, with more specific fonts first.
-Blank lines and lines beginning with "\#" are ignored.The menus below the text area contain the available options.
+Blank lines and lines beginning with "#" are ignored.The menus below the text area contain the available options.
 Fonts can be specified using either their font name, or the name of the file containing the font.
 OpenType font files (.otf) and some TrueType font files (.ttf) must be specified using the filename.

 On Windows, if an OTF font file name such as "NotoSerifSC-Regular.otf" is specified, the file will first be looked for in the user's local